Abstention/sentinelscope/docs/Troubleshooting.md

 - CT logs may be sparse for new domains
 - Add more wordlist entries in `sentinelscope/scanning/subdomains.py`

+### DNS/DMARC/SPF missing
+- Some providers publish records at subdomains (e.g., `_dmarc.example.com`); ensure delegation is correct
+- Check with authoritative DNS or dig as a cross-check

+### Takeover false positives
+- Heuristics are best-effort.
+Manually verify flagged hosts before actionable remediation
+- Add or tune signatures in `sentinelscope/scanning/takeover.py`

 ### HTML report missing
 Ensure templates packaged:
 ```bash